Josh Macdonald: Club

 In February 2013, Macdonald had a trial with Nottingham Forest.
 He signed for the club's development side in September 2014.
 He played a brief stint for Albion Park White Eagles in the Illawarra Premier League in preparation for the move to England.
 He left Nottingham at the end of the 2014–15 Professional U21 Development League.

 Following his release from Forest, Macdonald had a chance meeting with ex-Western Sydney Wanderers football operations manager Matt Phelan, eventually resulting in Macdonald trialling with the Wanderers.
 On 10 August 2016, Macdonald signed a youth contract to play for the Wanderers National Youth League team.
 The next day, Macdonald made his professional senior debut for Western Sydney in the 2015 FFA Cup against Brisbane Roar, including winning a penalty in a 1–0 win.

 In May 2016, Macdonald signed for hometown side Wollongong Wolves to play in the National Premier Leagues.

+He left the Wolves to join Albion Park White Eagles FC for the 2023 Illawarra Premier League season.